SenseNet/sncom-resources/_docs/blob-provider.md

 Accessing binaries
 ------------------

-The blob storage should not allow read and write operations outside of the Sense/Net API.
+The blob storage should not allow read and write operations outside of the sensenet API.
 All modifications should be performed through the **blob storage API** that we publish (e.g. users must not modify files stored in the file system *manually*).

-If you are working in the context of the SenseNet Content Repository, you do not have to think about binaries, we handle that in the background (e.g. when you create a File from code).
+If you are working in the context of the sensenet Content Repository, you do not have to think about binaries, we handle that in the background (e.g. when you create a File from code).
 But in case of external tools (e.g. a custom importer or synchronizer tool) developers may use the blob storage API to read and write binaries directly, without having to send them through the REST API of the portal.
 For details please check the following article:

 -   [How to access the blob storage directly](How_to_access_the_blob_storage_directly "wikilink")

 Built-in blob provider
 ======================

 The built-in blob provider will always be there as a fallback.
-Currently it supports storing files in the database either in a regular *varbinary* column or in a [FILESTREAM](How_to_enable_FILESTREAM_in_Sense/Net "wikilink") column.
+Currently it supports storing files in the database either in a regular *varbinary* column or in a [FILESTREAM](filestream "How to enable FILESTREAM in sensenet ECM") column.

 Custom blob provider
 ====================